 To address these issues, NBR’s Energy Security Program convenes senior policy and industry leaders and Asia energy specialists to engage in high-level discussions of Asia’s energy policies and their implications for geopolitics.
 Experts share insights and recommendations through a number of channels, including an invitation-only spring workshop, NBR’s annual Energy Security Report, and a public fall launch.

 The 2017 Energy Security Program, "Asia's Energy Security and China's 'Belt and Road' Initiative" will examine how China's ambitious plans to expand trade, investment, and diplomatic engagement across the Eurasian continent and through the sea lanes of the Indo-Pacific could reshape energy markets and assesses the implications for stakeholders in the region.
-The 2017 program will convene a high-level workshop and a public panel on the final report in the fall.
+The 2017 program convened a high-level workshop on June 7 and will hold a public panel on the final report in the fall.